 This course examines a variety of research methodologies relevant to the behavioral and social sciences.
-The course prepares students to critically analyze and apply research methods, explores frequency distributions, central tendency and variability, validity, reliability, sampling and probability, t tests, and other components of scientific research including the basic procedures and designs, laboratory apparatus, and treatment of data.
+The course prepares students to critically analyze and apply research methods, explores components of scientific research including selected procedures and designs, laboratory apparatus, and treatment of data.
+Specific statistical procedures explored include: Analysis of Variance, Correlation, Regression, Chisquare and nonparametric tests with ordinal data.

-Prerequisites: PSYC (1301) Introduction to Psychology, Scientific Literacy in Psychology (2320), and Math (1304).
+Prerequisites: PSYC (1301) Introduction to Psychology, Scientific Literacy in Psychology (2320), Math (1304), and PSYC 3380 (Applied Statistics for the Behavioral Sciences.
+(Credit: 4 Hours).